 What consent really looks like

-• Consent is specific.
+- Consent is specific.
 This means that if someone says they’re consenting to one thing, they’re not necessarily consenting to another thing.
-Examples of this include consenting to oral sex but not vaginal penetration, or consenting to vaginal sex on one occasion, and saying no on another occasion.
+Examples of this include consenting to oral sex but not vaginal penetration, consenting to vaginal sex on one occasion, and saying no on another occasion.

-• Consent recognizes and respects that people can change their mind – even in the middle of hooking up, even when naked, even if you’ve hooked up or done certain things before – that’s why it’s so important to keep checking in about what you want and what your partner wants.
+- Consent recognizes and respects that people can change their minds—even in the middle of hooking up, even when naked, even if they’ve hooked up or done certain things before.
+That’s why it’s so important to keep checking in about what you want and what your partner wants.

 What consent doesn’t look like

-• Consent doesn’t involve lying.
-An example of this is if someone says they’ll use a condom but then doesn’t use one, that’s not a consensual sexual experience.
+- Consent doesn’t involve lying.
+For example, it is not a consensual sexual experience if someone says they’ll use a condom but then doesn’t use one.

-• And just to be totally clear, sexual activity without consent is sexual assault or rape.
+- And just to be totally clear, sexual activity without consent is sexual assault or rape.
 (You can learn more about that here.
-And if you’ve think you’re a victim of assault or rape, you can find help by calling the National Sexual Assault Hotline at 1-800-656-HOPE [4673] or chatting online at online.rainn.org.)
+And if you think you’re a victim of assault or rape, you can find help by calling the National Sexual Assault Hotline at 1-800-656-HOPE [4673] or chatting online at online.rainn.org.)

 Consent is immensely important, and it doesn’t have to be awkward or ruin the mood.
 Respect, communication, and honesty are key in any relationship – and definitely key in sexual relationships.
 Consent will allow you and anyone you’re with to have great and, yes, enthusiastic sex – but always and only when both of you want it.